"The Pirate Captain" is best explained by Nathanael J. E. Blackthorne, the pirate captain of the "Ciara Morganse".

 From US - 5 stars Unforgettable Characters, By Borgia,

 Lynne's characters, main as well as supporting, are complex and well developed through her descriptive writing.
 Nor Gold is a page turner of pirate adventures and relationships with an exciting plot that keeps you wanting more straight through to the end, and even then you can't believe it's over!
-This is the type of story that when you are done reading the characters stay with you, and you miss them.
+This is the type of story that when you have finished reading the characters stay with you, and you miss them; by no means is this a take off of the "Pirates of the Caribbean"

 From "By The Board Publishing: